M-Evans/BashAutotest/tutorial/README.md

 The control characters must be on a line by themselves in order for ``cs100-runtests`` to send the corresponding signal to the running program.

-Control signals can be sent in bash mode, but bash does not relay them to the currently running program.
+Signals can be sent in bash mode, but bash does not relay them to the currently running program.